-While we cannot stop natural disasters from happening in dryland areas, USAID must do more to help people withstand them.
-USAID and its partners have been in the vanguard of international momentum to enhance the resilience of people living in areas of chronic shock – especially the dry lands of the Horn of Africa.
+Africa’s drylands are vibrant centers of livestock trade and mobility, rich in natural resources, culture and biological diversity, with populations renowned for their ability to survive in harsh environments.
+Despite their adaptability, worsening conditions have challenged even their survival skills.
+While we cannot stop natural disasters, USAID is supporting people and systems to withstand them.
+USAID and its partners have been at the forefront of enhancing the resilience of people living in areas of chronic shock – especially the dry lands of the Horn of Africa.

 Our efforts contribute to reduced vulnerability and more inclusive economic growth.
 Our programs increase adaptability to recurrent shocks such as drought, conflict, and natural disasters, while reducing the risk of humanitarian crises and improving the social and economic conditions of vulnerable populations.
 Our programs foster interventions that enhance integration of humanitarian-development-peace nexus towards resilience building, inclusive economic growth, and locally led development.
 We help communities transition from being recipients of emergency relief to having the capacity to prepare for and recover from shocks, such as drought.

 To achieve these goals, we work closely with national governments, development partners, and regional bodies, such as the Intergovernmental Authority on Development (IGAD), with a renewed emphasis on building resilience, climate adaptation, fostering self-reliance and delivering on regions development trajectories as prioritized by local institutions.
 USAID established the Horn of Africa Resilience Network (HoRN) to work across missions and partners to strengthen regional and cross-border collaboration and improve evidence-based learning.